-Finally, by exploiting UV-R related variation, the present study is related to the recent study by Andersen et al. (2016), who document a detrimental impact from the level of UV-R on contemporary prosperity.
+Finally, by exploiting UV-R related variation the present study is related to a recent study by Andersen et al. (2016), which documents a detrimental impact from the level of UV-R on contemporary prosperity.
 As shown below, our risk-of-vitamin-D-deficiency measure remains significant when the channel explored in Andersen et al. (2016) is filtered out.

 The rest of the paper is structured as follows.
-Section 2 details the theory behind the present study.
+Section 2 provides a theoretical organizing framework for the present study.
 Section 3 provides the cross-country analysis, whereas Section 4 revisits the hypothesis by employing data pertaining to US states.
 Section 4 also presents evidence on the mechanism that we believe drives the main results.
 Finally, Section 5 concludes.